 Biodegradable paper stickers, for example, are designed to last two years indoors.
 Whereas white vinyl stickers will last up to 5 years.

 Using your stickers outside, in direct sunlight or rubbing regularly, will reduce the lifetime of your stickers, but they will still last ages.
-Click here for a more detailed look at how durable stickers and labels are.

 Getting your own custom stickers is super easy, quick and surprisingly affordable.
 Here are the most important steps for getting amazing stickers.